How To Make Tamales: A Beginner’s Guide

 Directions:

-Masa is best mixed by hand!
-In a large mixing bowl, combine all dry ingredients and mix.
+In a large mixing bowl, combine all dry ingredients and mix by hand.
 Add the water or chicken broth and mix thoroughly with your hands until there is a soft-moist dough and set aside.
-In a separate bowl, mix lard or vegetable shortening until its texture is light and fluffy.
-Incorporate the lard or vegetable shortening to the masa mixture and mix by hand until it’s smooth and slightly sticky.
+In a separate bowl, mix lard or vegetable shortening until its texture is light and fluffy, then add to the masa mixture and mix by hand until it’s smooth and slightly sticky.
 The end texture you’re looking for is a soft, moist, and pliable masa that sticks to your fingers.
-It shouldn’t be too wet where it’s runny and not too dry where it crumbles easily, if necessary add more liquid or corn mix to reach the desired consistency.
+It shouldn’t be too wet or runny and not too dry where it crumbles easily, if necessary, add more liquid or corn mix to reach the desired consistency.
 To keep the masa moist, keep it covered with a damp cloth while it’s not in use.

 Alternatively, you can pick up already prepared masa at our meat department and skip this step entirely!